logical-mechanism/Seedelf-Wallet/README.md

 The wallet is just a smart contract.
 It is bound by the cpu and memory units of the underlying blockchain, meaning that a UTxO can only hold so many tokens before it becomes unspendable due to space and time limitations.
 In this implementation, the value is not hidden nor mixed in any way, shape, or fashion.
 This contract is equivalent to generating addresses using a hierarchical deterministic wallet, but instead of keeping the root key private and generating the address when asked, it is now public via a datum, and address generation is the sender's duty and not the receiver's.

 Sending funds requires a correct and equal $d$ value applied to both elements of the register.
-Incorrectly applied $d$ values will result in a stuck UTxO inside the contract as seen in the example below.
+Incorrectly applied $d$ values will result in a stuck UTxO inside the contract.

 $$
 (g, u) \rightarrow (g^{d}, u^{d'}) \quad \text{where } d \neq d'
 $$

-This register would become unspendable, resulting in lost funds for both Bob and Alice.
+This register would become unspendable, resulting in lost funds.

 ### De-Anonymizing Attacks